Rohan-Kadam/WLANController/README.md

 # 5GTB-Wifi-Management
 ===================================================================================

--- Extending the openCAPWAP v2.0 project.
+-- Extending the openCAPWAP v2.0 and hostapd project

 -- Modifications are intended to make it more suitable for SDN paradigm.

 ===================================================================================

-## About openCAPWAP v2.0 project:
+## A] About openCAPWAP v2.0 project:

 Base Project link: https://github.com/vollero/openCAPWAP